SakshaBhandary/RoboPi/1: Arduino Powered Bluetooth Robot/01 | Basic Electronics & Introduction to Arduino/README.md

 <img src="https://cdn-icons-png.flaticon.com/128/2803/2803636.png" alt="sensor" width="100" height="100">

 A sensor is a device that detects changes in its environment, such as temperature, light, or motion, and converts them into signals for a system to process.
-Sensors are used in many applications, including automation, robotics, and everyday devices like smartphones.
+Sensors are used in many applications, including automation, robotics and everyday devices like smartphones.

 # **SYSTEM STRUCTURE**